0xCCF4/ufuzz/README.md

 [`xtask`](xtask/) | Contains build automation for this project.

 ## Getting started
+Download [CustomProcessingUnit](https://github.com/pietroborrello/CustomProcessingUnit) and 1. place it into the parent directory of this folder or 2. set the env var `UASM` to the
+`uasm.py` file from CustomProcessingUnit.
+The uFuzz project uses the `uasm.py` script to compile microcode updates.

+Then apply the following patch for `uasm.py`: [uasm.py.patch](ucode_compiler_bridge/uasm.py.patch).

 To deploy the fuzzer instrumentor and fuzzer master, you will need `nix` installed.
-Go into the `nix` directory, change the public ssh keys, and run the following command:
+Go into the `nix` directory, change the public ssh keys, IPs etc., and run the following command:
 ```bash
 nix build .#images.master
 nix build .#images.node